mcpaprota/SpectralWaves.jl/docs/src/guide.md

 </video>
 ```

-Now, we are going to add some bottom variation by applying `bottom_bump!` to a fresh problem p2.
-Please note that we set bottom nonlinearity parameter `M_b=30`, while we initialize the free surface with our previous settings using `surface_bump!`.
+Now, we are going to add some bottom variation by applying `bottom_bump!` to a fresh problem `p2`.
+Please note that we set a bottom nonlinearity parameter `M_b=40`, while we initialize the free surface with our previous settings using `surface_bump!`.

 ```@example 0
-p2 = Problem(ℓ, d, ℐ, t, M_b=30)
+p2 = Problem(ℓ, d, ℐ, t, M_b=40)
 surface_bump!(p2, h, λ)
 h₀, λ₀ = 0.9d, 0.5ℓ # bottom bump height, length
 bottom_bump!(p2, h₀, λ₀)